stevencombs/retrocombs.github.io/_posts/2020/2020-09-23-lenovo-smart-tab-review.md

 ### Camera

-Camera quality is good; not great or near the quality you would expect on modern phone.
-Taking your tablet out to take pictures, to me, is goofy and cumbersome.
+Camera quality is good but not near the quality you  expect on a modern phone.
+Taking a tablet out to take pictures, to me, is goofy and cumbersome.
 The front camera is "good enough" for a Zoom or Teams meeting.

 ![](https://www.stevencombs.com/images/posts/lenovo/camera.jpg)

 ### Sensors

-Holy tricorder, Mr. Spock (like the way I mashed up a couple of pop culture references?).
+Holy tricorder, Mr. Spock (how about that mashed up of two 70's pop culture references?).
 This thing has 28 sensors that cover both internal and external environmental variables.
 Why it has a step sensor is beyond me.
 It's not as if you are going to strap this thing on your back and go for a hike.
 My guess; it's leftover remnants from the mobile processor which helps to explain why Android on tablets is such a mess.
 On the plus side, this thing includes any sensor necessary to make light gaming a pleasure.

 ![](https://www.stevencombs.com/images/posts/lenovo/sensors.jpg)